 Carriacou is as much "as the Caribbean used to be" in this world of change as is possible.
 Unspoiled by any big resorts or chain style hotels it is like stepping back in time.

-Vendia is currently anchored in Tyrrell Bay awaiting a haul out into the new yard where we will be addressing some old planking issues.
+Vendia is currently moored in Tyrrell Bay Marina awaiting some final touches before we relocate to Grenada to start our charter business.
 Sailing, snorkeling, fishing, hiking, beach or boat bbq's are the things that "just happen" over here with a lovely cruising community atmosphere one feels quickly at home and accepted.

 As part of the refit we are going to be reconfiguring some of the living spaces so will be in much need of a carpenter (or 2).
 Plenty of electrical things need fixing/sorting/replacing in fact the whole electrical system needs rationalising.
 We also have some mechanical work so a mechanical and electrical engineer would be great.